glycerine/spin_paxos/README.md

 because he's talking about his babies (brain children).
 MultiPaxos with its leader lease and Raft with its strong leader also commit in one round trip (optimal) on the happy path.
+But also, he's not wrong.
+See the whole discussion and mantra above on "state is diffused over a quorum".
+Birman is saying that doesn't have to be the case.
 Anyway.
 Virtual syncrhony was primarily used over multicast LAN networks.
 Multicast is rarely available to us these days outside of a co-located NASDAQ feed in New Jersey, and since it doesn't share/play nicely with others and needs a tightly controlled setup, it is demanding.